This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 The nationwide yearly celebration is dedicated to the accession of Sheikh Khalifa as President of the UAE in 2004.
 The idea was originated by Sheikh Mohammed bin Rashid, Vice President and Prime Minister of the UAE.
 The UAE flag symbolizes the country’s harmony and an opportunity to recall the founding fathers’ efforts.
 The UAE flag is raised every year to show great love and appreciation for the UAE President for his continuous efforts to keep the nation valued and cherished.

-The UAE Flag Day will be celebrated on 3 November 2021, alongside the golden jubilee this year.
-Although flag day is not considered a public holiday in the UAE, it is still a special day to reminisce.
+The UAE Flag Day is observed on 3 November 2024, with a moment of commemoration at 10:00 AM.
+Although Flag Day is not considered a public holiday in the UAE, it is still a special day to reminisce.

 Emiratis across the UAE sing the country’s National Anthem as a sign of respect and unity.
 Several ceremonies, competitions and speeches are held on the history and significance of the flag.
 Social media updates and messages are exchanged among citizens to mark the flag day.